 Related: Family Holiday in Orlando, Florida

-We also went on the Spaceship Earth ride in the iconic sphere.
-This is a ride that takes you through the technological advances of mankind through the centuries.
-It was a very interesting and enjoyable ride for all ages; it goes about 2 mph so fine for toddlers and preschoolers and safe for expectant mothers.
+We also went on the Spaceship Earth attraction, located within the iconic EPCOT sphere.
+Spaceship Earth is a fascinating and enjoyable ride that takes you through the technological advances of mankind through the centuries.
+The ride goes about 2 mph, fine for all ages including toddlers and preschoolers and safe for expectant mothers.

-One of the highlights of Epcot is its World Showcase, which is split up into pavilions representing 11 countries: Mexico, Norway, England, China, Germany, France, USA, Italy, Canada, Morocco and Japan.
+One of the highlights of visiting EPCOT with kids is seeing its fantastic World Showcase.
+The EPCOT World Showcase is split up into pavilions representing 11 countries: Mexico, Norway, England, China, Germany, France, USA, Italy, Canada, Morocco and Japan.
 Each pavilion features shops, restaurants, entertainment and activities based on each country.

 Tip: Keep an eye out for character appearances at each country, for example Elsa and Anna at Norway, Donald Duck at Mexico, Mulan at China.
 You can check for these appearances on the My Disney Experience app or website.